HTML-as-programming-language/HTML-as-programming-language/README.md

 (This extention requires 'HTML-as-programming-language' itself)

 # Language Server
-If you wish not to use VSCode but still want live code diagnostics you can use the HTML-language-server.
+If you do not wish to use VSCode but still want live code diagnostics you can use the HTML-language-server.

 The language server can be started with the following command:
 ```